PRBonn/kiss-icp/README.md

 ```sh
 cd ~/ros2_ws/src/ && git clone https://github.com/PRBonn/kiss-icp && cd ~/ros2_ws/ && colcon build --packages-select kiss_icp
 ```

 </details>

 <details>
 <summary>ROS 1</summary>

-Not supported anymore, please check:
+⚠️ ⚠️ ROS 1 is deprecated in KISS-ICP and not officially supported anymore.
+Upgrade now to ROS 2! ⚠️ ⚠️

+The last release that supports ROS 1 is [v0.3.0](https://github.com/PRBonn/kiss-icp/tree/v0.3.0), if you still need ROS 1 support please checkout that version and follow the instructions in the [README.md](https://github.com/PRBonn/kiss-icp/blob/v0.3.0/README.md)

 </details>

-For more detailed instructions on the ROS wrappers, please visit this [README](ros/README.md)
+For more detailed instructions on the ROS wrapper, please visit this [README](ros/README.md)

 ## Citation